 Two: Flat lays

-A great way of producing eye catching, creative product images, especially for social media are flat lays.
+Flat lays are a great way of producing eye catching, creative product images, especially for social media.
 These are taken directly overhead against a flat background.
 Let your product be the hero of the image and accessorise it with complimentary objects around it.

 Three: Behind the scenes